bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 * name: ``'box_select'``
 * icon: |box_select_icon|

-The box selection tool allows the user to define a rectangular selection region by left-dragging a mouse, or dragging a finger across the plot area.
+The box selection tool allows you to define a rectangular selection by left-dragging a mouse, or dragging a finger across the plot area.
-The box select tool may be configured to select across only one dimension by setting the ``dimensions`` property to ``width`` or ``height`` instead of the default ``both``.
+You can configure the box select tool to select across only one dimension by setting the ``dimensions`` property to ``width`` or ``height`` instead of the default ``both``.